David Mitchell (Royal Navy officer): Naval career

+Later life and death

-He was a Commissioner of the Admiralty from 1699 to 1702 and a Member of the Lord High Admiral's Council 1702 to 1708.
-He obtained numerous royal honours and appointments, including that of Gentleman Usher of the Black Rod.
+Mitchell served as a Commissioner of the Admiralty from 1699 to 1702 and a member of the Lord High Admiral's council from 1702 to 1708.
+He obtained numerous royal honours and appointments, including that of Black Rod.
 Because of his naval knowledge, he became a close professional friend of Tsar Peter the Great.
-David Mitchell's coat of arms are stated by De Neve to be appropriated for his tomb without justification from the Mitchells of Tillygrieg ('he bears arms, but hath no right', citing his humble background).

-During the Grand Embassy of Peter the Great in 1697-1699, Mitchell captained the flagship York, which brought him to England.
+Mitchell's coat of arms are stated by De Neve to be appropriated for his tomb without justification from the Mitchells of Tillygrieg ('he bears arms, but hath no right', citing his humble background).
+During the Grand Embassy of Peter the Great from 1697 to 1699, Mitchell captained the flagship York, which brought Peter to England.
 During the voyage the Tsar was given instruction on ship handling by Mitchell, mostly in Dutch since they were both fluent in it.
 At the Tsar's request, Mitchell was assigned as his official escort and translator during the nearly six months Peter was in London.